On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups: Determination of the almost simple subgroups

 Here $p=5$, and the composition factors of $M(E_7)\downarrow_H$ are $(14,14^*)^2$ by \cite[Table 6.234]{litterickmemoir}.
 The only module action consistent with the action of a unipotent element is $(14/14^*)^{\oplus 2}$, using \cite[Table 7]{lawther1995}.
 (There is no extension $14^*/14$.)
 The composition factors on $L(E_7)$ are $14,14^*,35_1,35_2,35_3$.
 The $35$-dimensional modules are projective, hence become summands, and the module that has the correct action of $u$ has a summand $14/14^*$.
 Thus the action of $H$ on $L(E_7)$ is also determined up to isomorphism.

 \begin{prop} If $H\cong {}^2\!B_2(8)$ then any subgroup $H\leq \mbG$ is strongly imprimitive. \end{prop} \begin{proof} Using the Lie product method on $\mathcal R^H(L(E_7))$, which is $37$-dimensional, we obtain a unique $H$-invariant Lie product on $L(E_7){\downarrow_H}$.
+(See the supplementary materials.)
 Notice that $2.H$, which is unique up to isomorphism, possesses an $8$-dimensional representation over $\F_5$, hence lies inside $A_7$.
 The exterior square of this $8$-dimensional module is $14/14^*$, and so the action is correct.
-Notice that there are exactly $q+1$ indecomposable $28$-dimensional submodules of this module over $\F_q$.
+Notice that there are exactly $q+1$ indecomposable $28$-dimensional submodules of the module $(14/14^*)^{\oplus 2}$ over $\F_q$.

 By a computer check, this $28$-dimensional module supports a symmetric bilinear form, and hence $H$ is contained in a $D_4$ subgroup $\mb X$ of $A_7$.
 This also acts as the sum of two isomorphic $28$-dimensional modules, so $\mb X$ stabilizes exactly $q+1$ different $28$-dimensional subspaces of $M(E_7)$ that are definable over $\F_q$.
-Hence all indecomposable $28$-dimensional $H$-invariant subspaces of $M(E_7)$ are $\mb X$-invariant, and thus $H$ is strongly imprimitive by Proposition \ref{prop:intersectionsubspace}. \end{proof}
+Hence all indecomposable $28$-dimensional $H$-invariant subspaces of $M(E_7)$ are $\mb X$-invariant, and thus $H$ is strongly imprimitive by Proposition \ref{prop:intersectionsubspace}.
+(This is the same as the subspace stabilizer seen in the proof of Proposition \ref{prop:omega8plus2}.) \end{proof}